 Guidance on fever screening

-Temperature measurements during the COVID-19 pandemic was primarily done using digital electronic thermometers, which are known to have an uncertainty in the reading from 0.5 to 1 °C. NPL contributed evidence to the Department of Health and the Chief Scientific advisers on clinical temperature measurement.
-Early guidelines on detecting COVID-19 stated that a temperature of 37.8 °C was a critical, but this was changed to using touch to detect for elevated temperatures.
+Temperature measurements during the Covid-19 pandemic were primarily done using digital electronic thermometers, which are known to have an uncertainty in the reading from 0.5 to 1 °C. NPL contributed evidence to the Department of Health and the Chief Scientific advisers on clinical temperature measurement.
+Early guidelines on detecting Covid-19 stated that a temperature of 37.8 °C was a critical indicator, but this was changed to using touch to detect for elevated temperatures.
 This was particularly important for elderly patients who often have a fever without reaching a threshold ‘fever’ temperature, and also reflected the accuracy to which a temperature can measured.